Ridingduck/Tera-CardSwitch-Op-Code/README.md

-# I only update op-code when I am free just for fun and personal usage
+I will only update op codes for pet skill and card switch modules.